CouchCMS/Documentation/src/contents/tags-reference/if.md

 </cms:if>
 ```

-You might be surprised to see the Welcome message appearing although the sex is clearly not 'M'.<br/>
+You might be surprised to see the Welcome message appearing although the sex is clearly not 'M'.
 This is because when || and && are used together, the && is given precedence over ||.
 Implicitly the condition that is being evaluated by **if** above is

 ```